-The Bank has five domestic branch offices.
-All five branch offices are located in the State of Ohio.
+The Bank has six domestic branch offices.
+All six branch offices are located in the State of Ohio.

-Three of the five branch offices are located in Franklin County; two branch offices are located in Columbus, Ohio and one branch office is located in Westerville, Ohio.
+Four of the six branch offices are located in Franklin County; two branch offices are located in Columbus, Ohio, one branch office is located in Westerville, Ohio, and one branch office is located in Worthington, Ohio.

-Two of the five branch offices are located in the rural counties, the main branch office is located in De Graff, Ohio in Logan County and a branch office is located in West Manchester, Ohio in Preble County.
+Two of the six branch offices are located in the rural counties, the main branch office is located in De Graff, Ohio in Logan County and a branch office is located in West Manchester, Ohio in Preble County.

-The Bank has designated two CRA assessment areas: 1) Franklin County and 2) a rural assessment area composed of Logan, Champaign, Preble and Darke Counties.
+The Bank has designated two CRA assessment areas: 1) Franklin County and 2) a rural assessment area composed of Logan, Champaign, Preble, and Darke Counties.
 The two rural branch offices are located in Logan and Preble counties.
 Champaign and Darke counties were included in the rural assessment area due to deposit dispersion and branch office proximity to county borders.